 Frequently Asked Questions

 4. I worry that I will be trapped into seeing you.
 If I feel uncomfortable, will I feel free to go elsewhere?
 Almost everyone who begins treatment has significant and important fears.
 If I sense uncertainty or reluctance I will address it and invite you to voice your concerns fully.
-A therapy, as is true of any relationship founded in significant mistrust, like any other significant relationship, is likely destined to failure unless the underlying anxieties and apprehensions of each new patient is explored.
+A treatment founded in significant mistrust, like any other significant relationship, is likely destined to failure unless the underlying anxieties and apprehensions of each new patient is explored.
 When and if we are at an impasse, I will do whatever I can to arrange a referral that seems more fitting or helpful.

 6. Is there an introductory rate?
-No. My standard fee is $325. for a 45 minute session.
-I am aware that many patients who do not have insurance coverage need some help obtaining good care.
-Fee discount can be as low as $225. depending upon individual circumstances for patients who require multiple sessions per week.
+No. My standard fee is $325 for a session of 45 minutes.
+I employ a sliding scale depending upon individual circumstances for patients who require multiple sessions per week.
 For those who have out-of-network coverage, I will work with you until insurance reimbursement begins.

 7. How are fees handled and do you take insurance?
 I normally bill patients at the end of each month.
 I do not take insurance, but will work with clients to obtain full available reimbursement.
 Fees are discussed early in consultation.
-Individual circumstances and needs are taken into account.
-Intensive psychoanalytic psychotherapy or psychoanalysis, with multiple sessions per week, can be financially difficult and every effort is made to help with that reality.
-If preferred, I accept most major credit cards.
+Psychoanalysis or psychoanalytic psychotherapy, with multiple sessions per week, can be financially difficult and every effort is made to help with that reality.
+If preferred, I will and can accept most major credit cards.

-8. You mention the need for twice-a-week treatment, at a minimum.
-Why is this necessary?
-The once-a-week hour is largely filled with “catching up.”
-There is little opportunity to link current matters to longer life trends, or to understand and demonstrate the painful repetitions that reemerge in the relationship between patient and analyst.
-Once-a-week treatment is, in my opinion, something to be avoided because it has the potential of wasting time and money while providing the illusion of care.
+8. You mentioned a patient should be seen twice-a-week at a minimum.
+Why?
+The once-a-week hour is by necessity filled with “catching up.”
+There is little opportunity to link current matters to longer life trends, or to demonstrate the emotional repetitions that emerge in the relationship between patient and analyst.
+Once-a-week treatment is, in my opinion, something to be avoided because it has the potential of wasting time and money while providing only an illusion of care.